-Over time, you may need to see the doctor more or less than when first diagnosed.
-Download the doctor discussion guide and bring it to your next visit to help make sure all your questions about heart failure are answered.
+Over time, you may need to see the doctor more or less frequently than when you are first diagnosed.
+Download this doctor discussion guide and bring it to your next visit to help make sure all your questions about heart failure are answered.

 Depending on your condition, your doctor may recommend surgery.
-Some types of surgery repair a problem such as blocked arteries, while other operations implant a medical device to regulate heart rhythm.
+Some types of surgery repair a problem such as blocked arteries, and in other procedures, a medical device is implanted to regulate heart rhythm.
 In very severe cases, a heart transplant may be the only option.

 Create a printed or digital checklist of your daily medications and check them off each day.

 Keep track of each day’s medication with a labeled pill organizer.
 There are organizers available that have boxes for morning and evening medications.

 Use the alarm function on your phone to remind yourself to take your medicine.
 You can set multiple alarms for morning and evening doses.

 Download a medication tracking app to remind you to take your prescriptions.
 Some apps have features that remind you to order refills.

 Let your family, friends, or caregiver know if you need help managing all of your medications.

 You will probably hear a lot about eating a low-sodium diet after being diagnosed with heart failure.
 Eating too much salt causes your body to hold excess water and can increase your blood pressure.
 Minimizing salt in your diet is one of the best tools you have to support your health when you have heart failure.

 Talk to your doctor about your sodium intake.
 It is often recommended to limit sodium to less than 2,000 milligrams per day.
 The FDA recommends no more than 2,300 milligrams per day for the average adult.